Yellow line (Kaohsiung Metro)

-The Yellow Line, also known as the Kaohsiung Metropolitan line, is a planned medium capacity rapid transit line on the Kaohsiung Metro.
-The line has been approved by the Executive Yuan in March 2022, and construction started in 2023.
+The Yellow line, also known as the Kaohsiung Metropolitan line, is a planned medium capacity rapid transit line on the Kaohsiung Metro.
+The was approved by the Executive Yuan in March 2022, and construction started in 2023.

 History

-The initial plan of the yellow line was first seen in 2002 when the whole MRT construction plan for Kaohsiung was being re-sketched.
+The initial plan of the Yellow line was first seen in 2002 when the whole MRT construction plan for Kaohsiung was being re-sketched.

-By the spring of 2015, director Wu Yi-Long (吳義隆) of the Kaohsiung City Government's Mass Rapid Transit Bureau addressed to the local parliament that the yellow line was undergoing feasibility assessment whose route was likely a combination of the old-drafted yellow line and Brown Line, which was hoped to be the second circular public transportation line across Kaohsiung City preceded by the first circular line in Kaohsiung and the whole nation.
+By the spring of 2015, director Wu Yi-Long (吳義隆) of the Kaohsiung City Government's Mass Rapid Transit Bureau informed the local parliament that the Yellow line was undergoing feasibility assessment.
+Its route was likely a combination of the old-drafted Yellow line and Brown line, and was hoped to be the second circular public transportation line across Kaohsiung City, preceded by the first circular line in Kaohsiung and the whole nation.

-On 14 February 2017, four members of the Legislative Yuan representing Kaohsiung and affiliated with the Democratic Progressive Party, namely Liu Shyh-fang, Lee Kun-tse, Lai Jui-lung, and Hsu Chih-chieh had held a joint press conference unveiling the new draft of the route for the yellow line and asked the Executive Yuan to approve the plan, whose bid was later agreed and approved by the yuan to be included in on March 23.
+On 14 February 2017, four members of the Legislative Yuan representing Kaohsiung and affiliated with the Democratic Progressive Party, namely Liu Shyh-fang, Lee Kun-tse, Lai Jui-lung, and Hsu Chih-chieh, held a joint press conference unveiling the new draft of the route for the Yellow line.They asked the Executive Yuan to approve the plan, whose bid was later agreed and approved by the yuan to be included on March 23.

-On March 27, a few days after the approval of the Executive Yuan's approval, the local MRT bureau submitted the feasibility study of the yellow line to the authorities concerned of the central government.

-In the study, the line was planned to be an underground system whose route combines the previously planned Brown Line, Fongshan Line, and Wujia section of the Green Line.
+On March 27, a few days after the approval of the Executive Yuan's approval, the local MRT bureau submitted the feasibility study of the Yellow line to the authorities concerned of the central government.
+In the study, the line was planned to be an underground system whose route combined the previously planned Brown line, Fongshan line, and Wujia section of the Green line.

-In March 2022, the Executive Yuan approved the construction of the line.
+In March 2022, the Executive Yuan approved the construction of the line, due for completion by 2028.

+In November 2024, it was announced that the opening would be delayed to 2032 and 2034 for the first (Y1-Y8, Y1-Y18) and second (Y8-Y15, Y18-Y23) phases, respectively.

 Stations

-The yellow line has two start points from Cruise Terminal and MRT Cianjhen Senior High School Station respectively and an end point at Niaosong Depot, Niaosong District, Kaohsiung City.
-The section from Y1 to Y15 is also called Jiangong-Minzu (建工民族) Line while the section between Y1 and Y23 is called Chenching-Wujia (澄清五甲) Line.
+The Yellow line has two start points, Cruise Terminal and MRT Cianjhen Senior High School Station, and an end point at Niaosong Depot, Niaosong District, Kaohsiung City.
+The section from Y1 to Y15 is also called Jiangong-Minzu (建工民族) line, while the section between Y1 and Y23 is called Chenching-Wujia (澄清五甲) line.

+There will be three service patterns tentatively operating every 10 minutes (Y23-Y1, Y15-Y1, Y23-Y5-Y15) which will provide equal five-minute headways to all stations.

-Please note that the Station names and locations are tentatively planned.
+Please note that the station names and locations are tentatively planned.